neobytec/TimepickerInputMask/README.md

 ## Dependences

-This plugin depens of jQuery 1.7.1, of course, and from jQuery Mouse Wheel Plugin which is located in https://github.com/brandonaaron/jquery-mousewheel and has a MIT license like this plugin.
+This plugin depends of jQuery 1.7.1, of course, and from jQuery Mouse Wheel Plugin which is located in https://github.com/brandonaaron/jquery-mousewheel and has a MIT license like this plugin.

 ## Browsers